Fill out the form to get more information about the Fullstack Academy bootcamp of your choice.

 Back-End Developer Career Outcomes

-Back-end developers play a crucial role in the development of many technologies, including websites, mobile applications, and video games.
-Based on Glassdoor data from November 2023, back-end developers earn, on average, $103,135 per year with many career paths to choose from.
-Like their front-end counterparts, back-end developers can also specialize in certain focus areas, such as:
+Back-end developers are crucial in developing many technologies, including websites, mobile applications, and video games.
+Based on Glassdoor data from October 2024, back-end developers earn, on average, $89,820 per year with many career paths.
+Like their front-end counterparts, back-end developers can also specialize in specific focus areas, such as:

 The Difference Between Front-End and Back-End Development